 Preparing for the MTD for Income Tax Changes

-Following the introduction of MTD, you will need to keep digital records on either HMRC compatible cloud-based accounting software or on a specifically formatted spreadsheet.
+Following the introduction of MTD, you will need to keep digital records on HMRC compatible cloud-based accounting software.

 At DS Burge & Co, we’re here to help with all aspects of Making Tax Digital.
 We offer a complete range of accountancy services to help companies and private individuals get on top of their finances and help handle the stress of dealing with HMRC on your behalf.